Cube-OS/cubeOS/docs/mission-dev/mission-needs.rst

 - :doc:`deployment`

-Kubos offers configurable deployment applications for customer missions, as well as SLAs for helping develop and/or reviewing your mission's deployment application.
+CubeOS offers configurable deployment applications for customer missions, as well as SLAs for helping develop and/or reviewing your mission's deployment application.
-You can reach out to us on `Slack <https://slack.kubos.co>`__ or through the `website <https://www.kubos.com/kubos/>`__ for more information about these.
+You can reach out to us on `Slack <https://slack.cubeos-doc-website>`__ or through the `website <https://www.cubeos-doc-websitem/cubeos/>`__ for more information about these.

 Beacon
 ------